 - Focus on initial impression.
 Ask open-ended questions such as “What is your initial impression of this video?”.
 Videos with emotional responses are more likely to be shared (e.g. “this makes me sad”, “it’s inspiring”, “made me laugh out loud!”)

 Are you looking to increase virality?
 Spot Trender can help.
 Spot Trender is the world’s most advanced ad-testing platform with full-service enterprise support by Silicon Valley’s top data scientists and market researchers.
-Give us a call at 1 (800) 755 – 5790 or email us.
+Contact us today.